 \section{Abstract}

-We propose an experimentally feasible scheme to show the quantum phase transition of the Janeys-Cummings (JC) model by manipulating the transition frequency of a two-level system in a quantum Rabi model with strong coupling.
-By tunning the modulation frequency and amplitude, the ratio of the effective coupling strength of the rotating terms to the effective cavity (atomic transition) frequency can enter the deep-strong coupling regime, while the counter-rotating terms can be neglected.
-Thus a deep-strong JC model is obtained.
-The effective vacuum Rabi frequency is increased by two orders of magnitude compared to the original vacuum Rabi frequency.
-Our scheme works in both atom-cavity resonance and off-resonance cases, and it is valid in a broad range.
-The emerge of the quantum phase transition is indicated by the non-zero average cavity photons of the ground state.
-We also show the dependence of the phase diagram on the atom-cavity detuning and modulation parameters.
-All the parameters used are within the reach of current experiment technology.
-Our scheme provides a new mechanism for investigating the critical phenomena of finite component system without requiring classical field limit and opens a door for studying fundamental quantum phenomena in strong coupling regime that occurs in ultrastrong even deep-strong coupling regime.
+Herein, we propose an experimentally feasible scheme to show the quantum phase transition of the Jaynes-Cummings (JC) model by modulating the transition frequency of a two-level system in a quantum Rabi model with strong coupling.
+By tuning the modulation frequency and amplitude, the ratio of the effective coupling strength of the rotating terms to the effective cavity (atomic transition) frequency can enter the deep-strong coupling regime, while the counter-rotating terms can be neglected.
+Thus, a deep-strong JC model is obtained.
+The ratio of the coupling strength to resonance frequencies in the deep-strong JC model is two orders of magnitude larger than the corresponding ratio in the original quantum Rabi model.
+Our scheme can be employed in atom-cavity resonance and off-resonance cases, and it is valid over a broad range.
+The nonzero average cavity photons of the ground state indicate the emergence of a quantum phase transition.
+Further, we demonstrate the dependence of the phase diagram on the atom-cavity detuning and modulation parameters.
+All the parameters used in our scheme are within the reach of current experimental technology.
+Our scheme provides a new mechanism for investigating the critical phenomena of finite-sized systems without requiring classical field limits, thereby opening a door for studying fundamental quantum phenomena occurring in the ultrastrong and even deep-strong coupling regimes.